accesscode-2-1/unit-1/lessons/week-0/20150425/inheritance.md

 - Go checkout interfaces and come back. [ interfaces ] ( ./interfaces.md)

 ##The toString() Method

-## watch: `Basic Object Inheritance And Overriding The ToString Method` -advanced

 You should always consider overriding the toString() method in your classes.